-- Junior School Teachers will use a single TEAM for all live learning to avoid any confusion.
+- Junior School Teachers will use a single TEAM for all live learning to avoid confusion.

 - See SEQTA portal page for links to online programs for Junior School.

-- Check Direqt Messages regularly on SEQTA: refresh SEQTA regularly.
+- Check Direct Messages regularly on SEQTA: refresh SEQTA regularly.

 - Email Zendesk with any technical problems, the team are on hand to help you: email@example.com

-- Students and teachers must adhere to all eSmart safety protocols/Safe Use of Technology Agreement when on line.
+- Students and teachers must adhere to all eSmart safety protocols/Safe Use of Technology Agreement/College policies when learning and working on line.